The Camp Koinonia Foundation was started in 1978 and consists of 14 volunteer board members.

 Andrea is a single mother of two beautiful children and is Vice President/General Counsel of a mid-size corporation.

 Lindsay Willis is the mother of two wonderful boys and the wife of an amazing husband.
 Her oldest son is 5 and her youngest son is a happy, 3-year-old little boy with an undiagnosed global developmental delay and hypotonia.
 She is currently working for Lawler Wood Housing Partners as the Director of Human Resources.
 Lindsay received her Bachelor’s Degree in English from the University of Tennessee.
-She joined the Board in the Fall of 2013 with overwhelming desire to do something and to be a resource to help other parents and children in similar situations as her family’s.
+She joined the board in the Fall of 2013 with overwhelming desire to be involved in an organization that supports children and youth with disabilities and to be a resource to help other parents and children in similar situations as her family’s.